 The role of Molly Hooper was never in the books or short stories and was only meant to be a one-off character to further indicate Sherlock's lack of social skills, particularly addressing any romantic encounters.
 However, Steven Moffat and other producers loved Louise Brealey's performance so much that they decided to expand her character.

 Sherlock sometimes uses a memory technique that he calls a "Mind Palace."
-This is not an invention of the screenwriters; rather, it is a method of aiding memory that dates back to ancient Rome.
+This is not an invention of the screenwriters; rather, it is a method of aiding memory that dates back to Ancient Rome called the "Method of Loci".
 One of history's most famous real-life practitioners was the sixteenth-century Italian Jesuit missionary Matteo Ricci, who introduced the method to China.

 As in the Sir Arthur Conan Doyle stories, the term "deduction" is misused.
 Like medical diagnosticians, hunters and yes, detectives, what Holmes actually uses a form of inference called "abductive reasoning," which is neither deductive nor inductive.

 At one point in the series, Watson gets fed up with hearing Holmes talking about his intellect and how emotions are unimportant to the point that he sarcastically calls Holmes "Spock".
 Benedict Cumberbatch appeared in Star Trek Into Darkness (2013) as Kirk and Spock's arch-nemesis, Khan.